scorpiodiagrams/scorpio_docs/wiki/sidebar.md

 #Jump( scorpio_md_table \Diamond Markdown Summary
 # \Diamond Markdown Summary
 Summary of the markdown)
+#Jump( gitwrapping \Diamond GitWrapped Docs
+# \Diamond GitWrapped Docs
+Host your documents with interactive diagrams at GitHub.
+The web pages and interactions are created dynamically when you view them, based on the spec held at GitHub.
+When you push to GitHub, you update your site.)
 ----
 ### Future Plans
 #Jump( dev_for_wikipedia \UFO Wikipedia